Court Rules

 Why it's free

-Court rules are public documents.
-They're issued by judges, published on government websites, and govern a public legal system.
+Court rules and enforcement actions are public documents.
+They're issued by judges and government agencies, published on government websites, and govern public legal systems.
 Charging for access to public information doesn't sit right with us.

 Big firms can afford expensive research platforms.
 Solo practitioners, legal aid attorneys, and small-firm paralegals often can't.
 That means the people who can least afford to miss a rule are the ones most likely to.

-We believe everyone practicing in court should have equal access to the same information.
-The playing field will never be perfectly level, but at least everyone should know the rules.
+We believe everyone should have equal access to structured legal data.
+The playing field will never be perfectly level, but at least everyone should know the rules and the enforcement landscape.

 CourtRules.app will always be free for individual users.
 No paywalls, no subscription tiers, no login required.